binhcn/tech-bank/spring.md

 - There are a couple of types of proxies: CGLIB or JDK dynamic

 ObjectProvider
-- is a special Spring injection mechanism that lets you fetch a bean lazily, safely and dynamically at runtime
+- is a special Spring injection mechanism that lets you fetch a bean lazily and dynamically at runtime
 - There is a BeanFactory inside ObjectProvider, it will check whether the target bean is prototype and if yes, return new bean

+Scoped Proxy
+- is a Spring-generated proxy object of shorter-lived (prototype, request, session) bean
+- Instead of injecting shorter-lived bean into a longer-lived bean (like a singleton), Spring will inject scoped proxy into the singleton in order to fetch shorter-lived bean lazily at runtime

 How to make a prototype bean injected lazily into singleton bean?